Custom GPT Powered AI Chatbot Trained On Your Data

 1. Get committed to analyzing your data

 You can’t manage what you don’t measure.
 If you do not have proper analytical tools then the first thing you need to do is take a step back and implement product analytics.
 A lot of times, companies lose customers without paying attention that it’s happening and what the causes are.
-Grab some great analytics software and pay attention to the trends happening with your user acquisition and churn.
+Grab some great analytics software and pay attention to the trends happening with your mobile user acquisition and churn.

 Jon Torres of JonTorres says, “Having a deep understanding of your analytics makes you a better marketer.
 You’re simply wasting time and money if you’re not tracking the key performance indicators or KPIs that are important to your business.
 Knowing your data helps you catch issues quickly and spend money more effectively.”